DarknessNotFound/Maata/religion/landing.md

 #### Final Judgement
 *Death, Judgement, and Taxes*

+The only other major god that is born of the primordals, Sheolden loves the constants of life.
+All governors love him and citizens hate him but all eventaully meet him.
+Sheolden values making things right in the end, rewarding the earners and punishing the takers.

 ### Ka'as
 #### Wrathful Testostrone
 *Anger, Pure Rage, Barbarians*

+Fight, Fight, Fight.
+Ka'as loves fighting and the pure rage of the battlefield.
+Lord of the redheads, Ka'as believes the angry man wins.

 ### Chereb
 #### Discipline Swordsman
 *Soldier, Courage, Discipline*

+Hold your line!
+Chereb is a discipline soldier that loves the sophisticated art of battle.
+Fighting is a dance that Chereb always wins.
+Chereb gets frustrated with Ka'as, a man so low in conscientiousness, whom has no appreciation for the dance.

 ### Hakham
 #### Wise Historian
 *History, Literature, Magic*

+Unaware of his surroundings, Hakham loves his pursuit of knowledge.
+Society's astute worship him in their own personal pursuit of knowledge.
+You can usually find him at the Great Library of Hakham, located in Tarnathia.
+Hakham enjoys a friendship with Lehakhshil where they collaborate often.

 ### Lehakhshil
 #### Fire & Forge
 *Forge, Artisians, Fire*

+The ugliest of the major gods, Lehakhshil values the beauty of artifact creation.
+All blacksmiths aspire to get his attention through their forging.
+Lehakshshil commonly rewards master blacksmiths by blessing their mortal creations.
+Lehakhshil spends most of his time in his forge on Mount Naz located in West Griston.
+Hakham is a good friend and Lehakhshil enjoys making tools for his various experiments.

 ### Sitàri
 #### Farming & Orchords
 *Wheat, Apples, and Music*

 ### Khavish
 #### Travelers, Theives, and Fun